New

 Gain foundational knowledge and practical methodologies for product security testing and risk analysis with SEC568: Product Security Penetration Testing.
 By utilizing offensive tactics with a defensive mindset, students will learn how to analyze the risk of introducing desktop, mobile, proprietary protocols, and hardware devices into your environment.
 You will use a wide variety of technical skills to gain a deep understanding of how a target operates.

-Each section of the class will be accompanied by flow diagrams that provide each student a roadmap they can use navigate complex topics with documented processes and clearly defined goals.
+Each section of the class will be accompanied by flow diagrams that provide each student a roadmap they can use to navigate complex topics with documented processes and clearly defined goals.
 Through more than 20 hands-on lab exercises and a fully guided capstone exercise, you'll get practical experience that increases in technical depth as you progress through the course.

 You Will Be Able To